ngwattcos/pythonxyc/README.md

 ### Command Transformations
 Most commands are transformed simply at the top-level that they are detected.
 This is because few commands recursively need this level of transformation.
 The exception is `for` loops, which can can occur anywhere in any body of a program (`while` loops don't need to be transformed).

+**for loops**

 ### Expression Transformations
 Expression are recursively transformed at every level of translation.
 This is because expressions can be recursive.

-**Q: How do I use functional features like map, filter, and reduce** It's a bit of a mess in Python, which offers them in several different libraries:
+**Q: How do I use functional features like map, filter, and reduce?**
+It's a bit of a mess in Python, which offers them in several different formats:
 * `map([lambda], [exp: list]`
 *  `filter([lambda], [exp: list])`
 * `functools.reduce([lambda], [exp: list]`

 However, in JavaScript, each of these functions can be obtained simply by call `.map()`, `.filter()`, and `.reduce()`.
-As such, we are currently electing to have the programmer call these methods on a list, unPythonic how it may be:
+As such, we are currently electing to have the programmer call these methods on a list, unPythonic it may be:

     # map
     arr.map(lambda x -> ....)